emsesp/docs/Troubleshooting.md

 ### Some commands via MQTT are not working

-Use the Telnet console to manually test the commands, with logging on.
+Use the Console to manually test the commands, with logging on.
 For example if changing the thermostat temperature is not working try
 ```
 ems-esp:/$ su
 ems-esp:/# log debug